 If you have figured out how to do 4k on StreamYard let me know ’cause I’m interested.
 But at the moment, Ecamm’s the only one that allows you to do 4k and you know, I want to see all of this in 4k.

-So that’s why, that’s why I choose 4k.
+That’s why, that’s why I choose 4k.
 And that’s why it’s, you know, something that I, I like to have.
 Now with Ecamm live, one of the things that you can also do is you can also easily play sound effects and music.
-So with StreamYard, because they’re browser-based, you can still technically play music and you can technically still play sound, but it’s a bit of a workaround.
+With StreamYard, because they’re browser-based, you can still technically play music and you can technically still play sound, but it’s a bit of a workaround.

 Or there are little hacks that you have to work around in order to get sound to play.
 And for some people that’s a big deal-breaker.
 But other people who are really creative, like Pete Johns from Studio Live Today, I figured out how to make it all work.